ring2016/coding_challenge/Code challenge requirment.md

 # Code challenge requirment

-Per talked this morning, attached please find the code challenge for 陈志铃, and kindly submit the result with mail to me/public Github **by 9Jan**, thanks.
+Per talked this morning, attached please find the code challenge, and kindly submit the result with mail to me/public Github **by 9Jan**, thanks.

 **Code Challenge**